triangulating-rhombus/pinpoint/README.md

 ### Pre-Requisites

-  * You are familiar with Node.js's CommonJS module system, i.e. using `require` and `module.exports`, on the back-end.
+  * You are familiar with Node.js's CommonJS module system, i.e. using `require` and `module.exports`.
-  * You are familiar with using <script> tags to include JavaScript in HTML pages.
+  * You are familiar with using `<script>` tags to include JavaScript in HTML pages.

 ### Bundling